Codeama/analytics/README.md

 ### Data Storage

-The app infrastructure contains four DynamoDB tables:
+The application cloud-hosted data storage consist of four DynamoDB tables:

 - HomeAndProfile: stores hit counts of my blog homepage and contacts page
 - PostCountWriter: stores hit counts of my blog posts and is listened to by a DynamoDB stream